viniavila/KMM/README.md

 ## Translation notes ##

 The interface is written in English.
 Because I'm not native English speaker, mistakes can appear.
 If it happens, let me know emailing me.
 I will provide Brazilian Portuguese translation soon (I'm Brazilian).
 Help in translation is appreciated.
-If you want to translate the program to your language, open the kmm-en.ts file provided with this program in Qt Linguist, make the translation, and email me the translated file.
+If you want to translate the program to your language, open the kmm-en.ts file provided with this program in Qt Linguist, make the translation, save and email me the translated file.
 I will embed your translation and give you the credit, of course.

 ## Motivation ##